A-Hashemiann/Software/Science_Dev/Python/PyLatex/Doc_Generation/Doc_Generation.md

 after installation add the following lines to your shell configuration file (`.bashrc`, `.zshrc`, etc.):

 ` bash export PATH="HOME/.pyenv/bin:PATH" eval "(pyenvinit−−path)"eval"(pyenv init -)" eval "$(pyenv virtualenv-init -)" `

+restart your shell or open a new terminal window to apply the changes.

+## Step 2: Install the Desired Python Version

+Use `pyenv` to install the specific Python version needed for your project:

+` bash pyenv install 3.8.0 `